Tommy by The Who

 This is definitely a record with a lot of ideas, a lot of moving parts, and a lot of messiness.
 I've always kinda loved this record but with a fresh listen and a fresh take - this is so long and such a disaster.
 I still love it and I still enjoy the hits but as a whole there's a lot of meh here.

-The first mainstream rock opera that still holds up today.
+The first mainstream rock opera and one that still holds up today.
 The at times very dark subject matter might put people off, but Tommy is well worth hearing, if only for its influence on later efforts.

 This requires more listens.
 That said, I think I prefer “The Old Who”.
 Cool that they felt compelled enough to do a rock opera but overall it was a bit theatrical and not in a “where has this Who been” kinda way…